Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Acknowledgements

 \section{Acknowledgements}

 We thank Roger Colbeck, Augustin Vanrietvelde, Alastair Abbott and the anonymous reviewers of TQC 2023 for their helpful comments.
-We also thank Stav Zalel, Federico Grasselli and Ettore Minguzzi for interesting exchanges and discussions on the topic.
+We also thank Stav Zalel, Federico Grasselli, Ettore Minguzzi and Andrés Agustí Casado for interesting exchanges and discussions on the topic.
 MG acknowledges financial support by l’Agence Nationale de la Recherche (ANR), project ANR-22-CE47-0012.
-VV acknowledges support from an ETH Postdoctoral Fellowship, the ETH Zurich Quantum Center, the Swiss National Science Foundation via project No.\ 200021\_188541 and the QuantERA programme via project No.\ 20QT21\_187724.
+VV acknowledges support from an ETH Postdoctoral Fellowship, the ETH Zurich Quantum Center, the Swiss National Science Foundation via project No.\ 200021\_188541, the QuantERA programme via project No.\ 20QT21\_187724 and the PEPR integrated project EPiQ ANR-22-PETQ-0007 as part of Plan France 2030.
 For the purpose of open access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.